ChokoGroup/Choko-Hack/README.md

 ### What's new in v13.1.0

 - New option in settings (P1 Start + P2 Start during boot USB countdown) to resize font used on screen, useful with 4K TV.
-- Disabled menu countdown after chaging settings.
+- Disabled menu countdown after changing settings.

 ### What's new in v13.0.0